-Singapore reports 7,952 new COVID-19 cases | www.lokmattimes.com
+Singapore reports 7,952 new Covid-19 cases | www.lokmattimes.com

-Of the new cases, 765 cases were detected through PCR (polymerase chain reaction) tests and 7,187 through ART (antigen rapid test) tests, according to statistics released by the Ministry of Health.
+Of the new cases, 765 cases were detected through PCR (polymerase chain reaction) tests and 7,187 through ART (antigen rapid test) tests, according to statistics released by the Ministry of Health on Saturday.

 Among the PCR cases, 733 were local transmissions and 32 were imported cases.
 Among the ART cases with mild symptoms and assessed to be of low risk, there were 6,906 local transmissions and 281 imported cases.

-A total of 559 cases are currently warded in hospitals, with 11 cases in intensive care units.
+A total of 559 cases are currently warded in hospitals, with 11 cases in intensive care units, Xinhua news agency reported.

-One death was reported from COVID-19 on Saturday, taking the total death toll to 1,416, the ministry said.
-(ANI/Xinhua)
+One death was reported from Covid-19 on Saturday, taking the total death toll to 1,416, the Ministry said.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app